UoB-COMSM0110/2024-group-7/README.md

 ### USER STORIES

->"As a player, I want intuitive and reconfigurable controls." (physical impairment)
+>"As a player, I want intuitive and reconfigurable controls."
+(Physical Impairment)

->"As a player, I want sprites to be distingushable based on shape, not colour." (visual impairment)
+>"As a player, I want sprites to be distingushable based on shape, not colour."
+(Visual Impairment)

 >"As a player, I want to customise my character."